 - Reading a book: While this may seem simple (and it is), reading is an affordable and easy way to escape from the stresses of life and immerse yourself in another world entirely.
 You can re-read those dust-collectors left on your shelves or treat yourself to a Barnes and Noble run, but try to pass on the thrillers and murder mysteries; stressful stories can actually increase anxiety.
 While good old fiction is a great option, check out the self-help section.
 Plenty of literature exists that covers stress-relief and enduring divorce, specifically.
 If you have children, consider reading with them.
 If they are young, read a classic to them, like Charlotte’s Web.
 If they’re old enough to read on their own, devote allotted time to reading as a family.
 This will help you bond as you work through the new family structure and relieve the stresses they might be enduring as well.

-You aren’t the first divorcee to feel stress; ask your divorce attorney if he or she recommends professional help or can refer you to someone who has been through the process.
+You aren’t the first divorcee to feel stress; ask your attorney if he or she recommends professional help or can refer you to someone who has been through the process.